 It takes more planning, preparation, and care while on the road.

 Make sure you remember these 9 things when traveling with dogs in a car long distance.

 1. Motion Sickness

-Just like humans, dogs can have tummy issues due to the motion of the car and/or not being able to see out of the window.
+Just like humans, dogs can have tummy issues due to the motion of the car.

 2. Feeding Your Dog